MicrosoftDocs/powerquery-docs/powerquery-docs/query-plan.md

 While this article is suggesting what alternative to apply, the main goal is for you to learn how to use the query plan to investigate query folding.
 This article also provides visibility of what's being sent to your data source and what transforms will be done locally.

 You can adjust your code to see the impact that it has in your query.
-By using the step folding indicators, you'll also have a better idea of which steps are preventing your query from folding.
+By using the query folding indicators, you'll also have a better idea of which steps are preventing your query from folding.